gehara/PipeMaster/README.md

 > model2<-main.menu(model1)

-The function will ask you to write a topology in newick format and the menu will pop up with the following options.
+The function will ask you to write a topology in newick format or "1" if you want to simulate a single pop model.
+After typing your option the menu will pop up.

 > main.menu()
-write bifurcating topology in newick format: (1,2);
+write bifurcating topology in newick format or 1 for single population: (1,2);
 ```
 A > Number of populations to simulate      2
-B > Tree                                   (1,2);
+B > Tree (go here to remove nodes)         (1,2);
     Number of nodes (junctions)            1
 C > Migration                              FALSE
 D > Pop size change through time           FALSE